jasminediaconu/GoGreen/greatREADME.md

 - Maven

 To install:
-- clone the project from the git repos
+- Clone the project from the git repos.
-- open the project as a maven project
+- Open the project as a maven project.
-- open the project folder in the command line or use the command line in your IDE
+- Open the project folder in the command line or use the command line in your IDE.
-- compile the program by using the command: "mvn clean install" without quotation marks in the command line
+- Compile the program by using the command: "mvn clean install" without quotation marks in the command line.
-- run the program by using the command: "mvn exec:java" without quotation marks  in the command line
+- Run the program by using the command: "mvn exec:java" without quotation marks  in the command line.

 ## Features
 #### Login and SignUp<br/>